- What is the purpose of a food intolerance test?

-A food intolerance test is a diagnosing tool to identify whether your body is hypersensitive towards a certain food, which could cause an adverse reaction to your system.
+A food intolerance test is a diagnostic tool to identify whether your body is hypersensitive towards a certain food, which could cause an adverse reaction to your system.

 There are several types of food intolerance tests.
 The most accurate ones are:

-It has been demonstrated that other kinds of tests are not as reliable.
+It has been demonstrated that other kinds of tests are not as reliable as the hydrogen breath test or blood testing.
 Here are some other tests, whose reliability is limited:

 - IgG4 tests